stencila/dockta/README.md

 If the folder contains a [`requirements.txt`](https://pip.readthedocs.io/en/1.1/requirements.html) file, or a 🦄 [#4](https://github.com/stencila/dockter/issues/4) [`Pipfile`](https://github.com/pypa/pipfile), Dockter will copy it into the Docker image and use `pip` to install the specified packages.

-If the folder does not contain either of those files then Dockter will 🦄 [#5](https://github.com/stencila/dockter/issues/5) scan all the folder's `.py` files for `import` statements and create a `.requirements.txt` file for you.
+If the folder does not contain either of those files then Dockter will scan all the folder's `.py` files for `import` statements and create a `.requirements.txt` file for you.

 #### Node.js

-If the folder contains a 🦄 [#7](https://github.com/stencila/dockter/issues/7) [`package.json`](https://docs.npmjs.com/files/package.json) file, Dockter will copy it into the Docker image and use `npm` to install the specified packages.
+If the folder contains a [`package.json`](https://docs.npmjs.com/files/package.json) file, Dockter will copy it into the Docker image and use `npm` to install the specified packages.

-If the folder does not contain a `package.json` file, Dockter will 🦄 [#8](https://github.com/stencila/dockter/issues/8) scan all the folder's `.js` files for `import` or `require` statements and create a `.package.json` file for you.
+If the folder does not contain a `package.json` file, Dockter will scan all the folder's `.js` files for `require` calls and create a `.package.json` file for you.

+#### JATS

+If the folder contains any [JATS](https://en.wikipedia.org/wiki/Journal_Article_Tag_Suite) files (`.xml` files with `<!DOCTYPE article PUBLIC "-//NLM//DTD JATS (Z39.96) ...`), 🦄 [#X](https://github.com/stencila/dockter/issues/X) Docker will scan reproducible elements defined in the [Dar JATS extension](https://github.com/substance/dar/blob/master/DarArticle.md) for any package import statements (e.g. Python `import`, R `library`, or Node.js `require`) and install the necessary packages into the image.

 #### Jupyter

-If the folder contains any 🦄 [#9](https://github.com/stencila/dockter/issues/9) `.ipynb` files, Dockter will scan the code cells in those files for any Python `import` or R `library` statements and extract a list of package dependencies.
-It will also  🦄 [#10](https://github.com/stencila/dockter/issues/10) add Jupyter to the built Docker image.
+If the folder contains any Jupyter [`.ipynb`](http://jupyter.org/) files, 🦄 [#9](https://github.com/stencila/dockter/issues/9) Dockter will scan the code cells in those files for any package import statements (e.g. Python `import`, R `library`, or Node.js `require`) and install the necessary packages into the image.
+It will also  🦄 [#10](https://github.com/stencila/dockter/issues/10) add the necesary Jupyter kernels to the built Docker image.

 ### Quicker re-installation of language packages

-If you have built a Docker image you'll know that it can be frustrating waiting for *all* your project's dependencies to reinstall when you simply add or remove one of them.
+If you have built a Docker image before, you'll know that it can be frustrating waiting for *all* your project's dependencies to reinstall when you simply add or remove one of them.

 The reason this happens is that, due to Docker's layered filesystem, when you update a requirements file, Docker throws away all the subsequent layers - including the one where you previously installed your dependencies.
 That means that all those packages need to get reinstalled.